-Since it is impossible to enumerate the reachable sets at all times, the high control feasibility of the candidate trajectories is approximately determined according to the method in Definition 1.
-Figure \ref{fig:reachableset} provides intuitive examples of trajectories with high control feasibility and those with low control feasibility, respectively.
+Since it is impossible to enumerate the reachable sets at all times, the high kinematic feasibility of the candidate trajectories is approximately determined according to the method in Definition 1.
+Figure \ref{fig:reachableset} provides intuitive examples of trajectories with high kinematic feasibility and those with low kinematic feasibility, respectively.

-There may be multiple trajectories with high control feasibility, so it is necessary to select the optimal trajectory as the overtaking trajectory.
-Therefore, the control feasibility of the trajectories is evaluated according to the following aspects:
+There may be multiple trajectories with high kinematic feasibility, so it is necessary to select the optimal trajectory as the overtaking trajectory.
+Therefore, the kinematic feasibility of the trajectories is evaluated according to the following aspects:

 where $J_p$ represents the average deviation cost of the trajectory points from the center of the corresponding reachable set in position; $J_v$ represents the average deviation cost of the trajectory states from the center of the corresponding reachable set in velocity; and $J_\theta$ represents the average deviation cost of the trajectory states from the center of the corresponding reachable set in heading angle. $p^d_k$, $v^d_k$, and $\theta^d_k$ represent the position deviation, velocity deviation, and orientation angle deviation between the reference state $\xi^\star_k$ and the center $c_k$ of the corresponding reachable set, respectively. $\lambda_1$, $\lambda_2$, and $\lambda_3$ are coefficients, and $d_r$, $v_r$, and $\theta_r$ are reference values used to normalize the corresponding terms.
 Specifically,